How to Create a Marketplace [The Ultimate Guide for Startups]

 Starting a new marketplace, you will have to attract as many people as possible and platform service pricing plays a major role in this.

 For example, to enter a travel market that was already ruled by Expedia and some other large platforms, Booking had to attract as many hosts as possible, and the low fees were the best possible way.
 So, they took 10% while others required up to 30%.
 With this strategy, they managed to collect a huge database of listings, including the smaller hotels that could not afford big commissions.
 When Booking got enough accommodation offerings in their database and increased the number of travelers, they could charge as much as they wanted.
 But increasing the prices at once was risky, because in the same way as they attracted suppliers, they could quickly lose.
-That’s why Booking introduced a bidding system that allowed providers to compete for higher ranking in the search.
+That’s why Booking introduced a bidding system that allowed providers to compete for a higher ranking in the search.
 Thus, without increasing the commission, they motivated people to pay more for a better position.

 So, if your strategy is to broaden your database of suppliers/sellers, it makes sense to charge a lower commission than your competitors and propose an extra change for some marketing options.